How To Make Your Own Vitamin C Serum At Home

 The first thing you have to do is add the vitamin C powder in the bottle and follow with the 8 ml of rosewater using a syringe.
 Then, shake the bottle well because it takes a while to dissolve.

 Add 2 ml of glycerin and shake again.
 Once it is well mixed, you must keep it in the fridge.
-This serum is going to last for six days at the most, so after this period, it will start losing its properties and you will have to make some more.
+This serum is going to last for six days at the most, so after this period, it will start losing its properties and you will have to create some more.

 • For a concentration of 15%, mix 1.5 g of vitamin C powder with 10 ml. liquid.